csantanapr/generator-dapp/README.md

-A Starter Kit for Single Page App
+A Starter Kit for Single Page Apps
 ===

-- The Dojo App Boilerplate is a set of files to help you rapidly get up and running with the Dojo Toolkit and dapp mvc framework.
+- The DApp Boilerplate is a set of files to help you rapidly get up and running with the dapp mvc framework.
-- It illustrates some basic best practices when working with Dojo based on the original work of [dojo-boilerplate](https://github.com/csnover/dojo-boilerplate).
+- It illustrates some basic best practices when working with Single Web Page Apps.
-- Helps you build dojo which is some time the most dificult of working with [dojotoolkit](dojotoolkit.org)
+- Helps you build your App which is some time the most difficult of working with
-- Builds an alternate small build to be embedded in a mobile App like [Apache Cordova/PhoneGap](cordova.io)
+- The Single Page App is built to be use on creating a Hybrid App using [Apache Cordova/PhoneGap](cordova.io)
 - Huge thanks go out to [csnover](https://github.com/csnover) and the other contributors for the original [dojo-boilerplate](https://github.com/csnover/dojo-boilerplate) project.

 Quick Start
 -----------

-1. Clone the repository using `git clone --recursive https://github.com/csantanapr/dojo-app-boilerplate.git`
+1. Clone the repository using `git clone --recursive https://github.com/csantanapr/dapp-boilerplate.git`
-2. Develop your project in `src/` until it is amazing.
+2. Develop your project in `src/app/` using html,css,js until it is amazing.
-3. Run `build.sh`, which will create 2 awesome optimized builds `dist/` & `mobile`.
+3. Run `build.sh`, which will create an awesome optimized builds `dist/www`.
-4. Upload `dist/` to a website for millions of people the world over to enjoy.
-5. Use `mobile/www` to create an awesome Hybrid Mobile App with [Apache Cordova/PhoneGap](http://cordova.io)
+4. Upload `dist/www` to a website or create an Hybrid Mobile App with [Apache Cordova/PhoneGap](http://cordova.io)
-6. Happiness, and stop crying because you can't figure out how to build dojo
+5. Happiness, and stop crying because you can't figure out how to build dojo

 ### Windows Users